 AT training emphasizes musculoskeletal injury prevention, conditioning, clinical diagnosis and evaluation, immediate care, treatment, and rehabilitation.
 A study of high school athletes who were injured between 2010 and 2012 at five high schools were included in a research database.

-DOC proudly supports the Texas State Athletic Trainers Association (TSATA) and National Athletic Trainers Association (NATA) in order to provide a superior healthcare support team for athletes.
-DOC’s team includes athletic trainers, physician assistants with an orthopedic-specialty background, as well as board-certified orthopedic surgeons.
+DOC recognizes the value of the Texas State Athletic Trainers Association (TSATA) and National Athletic Trainers Association (NATA) in order to provide a superior healthcare support team for athletes.
+DOC’s team includes physical therapists, physician assistants with an orthopedic-specialty background, as well as board-certified orthopedic surgeons.